 A further systematic assessment of the perineum and genital tract should be carried out prior to commencing repair.
-This should include
+This should include:

-- Ensuring the woman is comfortable and local analgesia is effective - Further explanation of what the health care professional plans to do and why - Perform visual assessment of the extent of the perineal trauma to include the structures involved, the apex of the injury and assessment of bleeding - A gentle rectal examination to assess whether there has been any damage to the external or internal anal sphincter and to ensure no sutures were inadvertently placed through the rectal mucosa.
+- Ensuring the woman is comfortable and local analgesia is effective - Further explanation of what the health care professional plans to do and why - Perform visual assessment of the extent of the perineal trauma to include the structures involved, the apex of the injury and assessment of bleeding - A gentle rectal examination to assess whether there has been any damage to the external or internal anal sphincter.